babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

 share_text: "Nearing the 7.0 Release"
 ---

-> Please check out the previous [Planning for 7.0](https://babeljs.io/blog/2017/09/12/planning-for-7.0) post for information up till the first beta release!
+> [Hey!
+Listen!](https://soundcloud.com/omnomthenom/hey-listen-a-dubstep-tribute-to-navi) Check out [Planning for 7.0](https://babeljs.io/blog/2017/09/12/planning-for-7.0) for updates throughout the 7.0 pre-releases.

 ## Project Updates

 - We started a new [videos page](https://babeljs.io/docs/community/videos/)!
-Wanted to create this to provide a resource for people wanting to learn more about how Babel works and help contribute back!
+We created this for people wanting to learn more about how Babel works and to help contribute back.

 [![videos](https://i.imgur.com/DkBEsfo.png)](https://babeljs.io/docs/community/videos/)

 - We created a new [team page](https://babeljs.io/team)!
-We'll be updating this in the future with more information about what people work on and why they are involved!
-For such a large project, there are many ways to get involved and help out!
+We will be updating this page in the future with more information about what people work on and why they are involved.
+For such a large project, there are many ways to get involved and help out.

 [![team](https://i.imgur.com/YcWgRwf.png)](https://babeljs.io/team)

-- Babel turned three years old on [Sept 28](https://babeljs.io/blog/2017/10/05/babel-turns-three)!
+- Babel turned 3 years old on [September 28, 2017](https://babeljs.io/blog/2017/10/05/babel-turns-three)!
-- Daniel [moved](https://twitter.com/left_pad/status/926096965565370369) `babel/babylon` and `babel/babel-preset-env` into the main Babel monorepo: [babel/babel](https://github.com/babel/babel), including everything from git history, labels, issues!
+- Daniel [moved](https://twitter.com/left_pad/status/926096965565370369) `babel/babylon` and `babel/babel-preset-env` into the main Babel monorepo, [babel/babel](https://github.com/babel/babel), and this includes all git history, labels, issues.
 - We received a [$1k/month donation](https://twitter.com/left_pad/status/923696620935421953) from Facebook Open Source!
-  - If your company would also like to give back and support a fundamental part of JavaScript development and it's future, consider donating to our [Open Collective](https://opencollective.com/babel) or donate developer time to helping maintain the project
+  - If your company would like to **give back** by supporting a fundamental part of JavaScript development and it's future, consider donating to our [Open Collective](https://opencollective.com/babel).
+You can also donate developer time to help maintain the project.
-  - This the highest monthly donation we've gotten since the start (next highest is $100/month)
+  - This the highest monthly donation we have gotten since the start (next highest is $100/month).
-  - We're definetely looking to be able to fund people on the team to work full-time
+  - We are definetely looking to be able to fund people on the team to work full-time.
-  - In the meantime we will use our funds to meet in person and sending people to TC39 meetings (it's every 2 months around the world).
-If someone wants to sponsor specifically for that, we can create separate issues to track that so there are concrete/specific things a company can donate for.
-This has been previously difficult because we've had to pay out of pocket or for me had to find a conference on the same week to speak at to help cover expenses.
+  - In the meantime, we will use our funds to meet in person and to send people to TC39 meetings.
+These meetings are every 2 months around the world.
+  - If a company wants to specifically sponsor something, we can create separate issues to track.
+This was previously difficult because we had to pay out of pocket, or we had to find a conference on the same week to speak at to help cover expenses.

 ### How you can help!